 - If you know or suspect that your skin has come in direct contact with water that has been contaminated by a hazardous chemical or radiation fallout, follow the steps for personal decontamination to get the substance off your body as completely and quickly as possible.

 Disease Transmission From Humans, Animals, and Insects

 Some bacteria, viruses, and other biological agents can be spread from person to person or from animals or insects to people.
 The ease of international travel has made many of these health threats more difficult to contain.
-Recent health threats such as SARS (severe acute respiratory syndrome), the West Nile virus, and monkeypox have made people more aware of how easily disease can spread not only within a community but from one community to the next.
+Health threats like COVID-19 have made people more aware of how easily disease can spread not only within a community but from one community to the next.

 The U.S. Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) have current, reliable information on communicable diseases and health concerns throughout the world.
 For updates on specific health emergencies, visit their websites: